INGEOTEC/NLP-Course/topics/07NameEntRecog.md

 ---
 layout: default
-title: Question Answering
+title: Name Entity Recognition
-nav_order: 9
+nav_order: 7
 ---

-# Question Answering
+# Name Entity Recognition
 {: .fs-10 .no_toc }

 The **objective** is to